a-bishop/javascript-quiz/README.md

 A quiz I built using Javascript, JQuery, HTML and CSS.

-It'll test you on your Javascript knowledge, show you how many answers you got right, and retain your username and high score in session storage.
+It'll test you on your Javascript knowledge, show you how many answers you got right, and retain your username and high score in local storage.

 View it [here](https://a-bishop.github.io/javascript-quiz)